-Although a legal system is often thought of in terms bindina rules backed up bv an enforcement of law", rules-based mechanism \ "hard governance comprises a much broader spectrum.
-Rules may vary from binding obligations (so-called "hard law") to nonbinding commitments ("soft law").
+Although a legal system is often thought of in terms of binding rules backed up by an enforcement mechanism - "hard law", rules-based governance comprises a much broader spectrum.
+Rules may vary from binding obligations (so-called "hard law") to non-binding commitments ("soft law").
 This paper has considered the legal framework that governs the formation of "regional trading arrangements" by Korea.
-As a member of both the WTO and APEC.
-Korea must consider both the "hard law" rules of the WTO and the "soft law" guidelines of APEC.
+As a member of both the WTO and APEC, Korea must consider both the "hard law" rules of the WTO and the "soft law" guidelines of APEC.